Death to self-checkouts, back to customer service

 Our Tough Mudder training consists of three days a week at boot camp, running and weight training.
 At a local grade school I found monkey bars to practice on.
 I got across 12 of them before I felt a blister break on my left palm.
 I opted for no gloves because the ones I was going to use kept slipping.
 For the past week I’ve been trying to get my hand to heal.

 I’ve competed in other mud runs, some with obstacles, some without.
-I’ve run through mud at night, completed a marathon, played five games of softball in a row and walked 60 miles in three days.
+I’ve run through mud at night, completed a marathon, played five games of softball in a row, did some archery sessions with a new arrow quiver, and walked 60 miles in three days.

 But I don’t think anything will prepare me for what awaits me this weekend at the Tough Mudder.
 But that’s what I’m looking forward to, and I can’t wait.